Undergraduate to Medical School Initiative

 A complete application to Texas Tech University is comprised of the following:

-- Apply to Texas Tech University though, ApplyTexas
+- Apply to Texas Tech University through ApplyTexas

 - Honors College Application